sjb9774/toggl-tools/README.md

 - [ ] README needs to be up-to-date with all the above changes.

 Once these MVP goals are met, luxury functionality can begin to be planned.

-*(The current master release doesn't actually leverage `git` at all anymore!
-That will be reimplemented in a later release.)